Zettelkasten-Method/zettelkasten.de/content/posts/2014/09/preparing-project-justice-hedgehogs/index.md

 I prepare for the real work: deep research and writing for a long period of time.
 I know that I won't finish the project in a matter of days or weeks.
 Instead, I assign a few months to the overall progress.
 That's why I think preparing is so important: I have to ensure there's a solid system in place to support my work.
 Writing, like a marathon, requires endurance.
 I prepare for every writing project in a similar manner.
 Conventions make my work predictable, and I have to think less about the wire-framing and can focus on the important stuff instead.

 Don't know what else I did in this series?
-[Have a look at the other posts from the 2014 Summer Knowledge Challenge.](/posts/2014/summer-knowledge-challenge/)
+[Have a look at the other posts from the 2014 Summer Knowledge Challenge.][chall]

 ## Getting an Overview: Bring Order to the Reading Notes